Skip to main content

 Olive oil polyphenols contribute to the protection of blood lipids from oxidative stress.

-More about olive oil polyphenols
+More about Olive oil polyphenols

 Oleic acid

-More about oleic acid
+More about Oleic acid

-Pantothenic acid / vitamin B5
+Pantothenic acid / Vitamin B5

-Pantothenic acid contributes to normal energy‑yielding metabolism.
+Pantothenic acid / Vitamin B5 contributes to normal energy metabolism.

-Pantothenic acid contributes to normal synthesis and metabolism of steroid hormones, vitamin D and some neurotransmitters.
+Pantothenic acid / Vitamin B5 contributes to normal synthesis and to normal metabolism of steroid hormones, vitamin D and some neurotransmitters.

-Pantothenic acid contributes to normal mental performance.
+Pantothenic acid / Vitamin B5 contributes to normal mental performance.

-More about pantothenic acid / vitamin B5
+More about Pantothenic acid / Vitamin B5

 Pectins